DennielZhang/SUSTech_CS302_OS_Pintos_User-Programs/README.md

   to make sure there is only one process manipulate a file at one time.

 * Rationale

+  This part is relatively easy and the logic for arguement parsing is straightforward.
+So our algorithm is ok to handle it.

 ### Task2: Process Control Syscalls